-The National Zoo is currently accepting applications for Special Event Volunteers for our Easter Monday event and Education Interpreters at Reptile Discovery Center.
+The National Zoo is currently accepting applications for Special Event Volunteers at the Autumn Conservation Festival and Keeper Aidesat the Kids' Farm.

 For long-term assignments (interpreters, keeper aides, behavior watchers) we recommend that you only apply to the area where you are most interested in working, as you will not be eligible to volunteer with another unit for at least six months.

 These positions are highly competitive and there are limited spaces available.
 Applications are accepted on a first-come, first-served basis however submission of an application is not a guarantee of placement.

 Smithsonian's Conservation Biology Institute, Front Royal, VA

 Saturday, October 4, 2014 and Sunday, October 5, 2014 from 6:00-9:00 p.m.